 Karen Kleiman is well known as an international expert on postpartum depression.
-Her work has been featured on the Internet and within the mental health community for decades.
+As an advocate and author, her work has been featured on the Internet and within the mental health community for decades.
 In 1988, Karen founded The Postpartum Stress Center, LLC, a treatment and training facility for prenatal and postpartum depression/anxiety disorders where she treats individuals and couples experiencing perinatal mood & anxiety disorders.
-More recently, she founded The Postpartum Stress & Family Wellness Center, LLC, in New Jersey.

 Karen has been interviewed for, featured in, and reviewed by local and national TV, magazines, radio shows and health websites.
 Her national television appearances include The Katie Couric Show, Inside Edition, The Oprah Winfrey Show and NBC Nightly News with Tom Brokaw.
 A few popular magazines that have featured her work or interviewed her include: Self Magazine, Fit Pregnancy, Parenting, Working Mother, Star, and Mothering Magazine.
 Karen is featured as an expert on PsychologyToday.com as a “Best Voice in Psychology” as author of her blog, “This Isn’t What I Expected: Notes on Healing Postpartum Depression”. (see clips on “media and press” page)